Combinatorial minors for matrix functions and their applications: Introduction

 If $A$ is a $(0,1)$ matrix, then it defines a class $\mathcal{B}=\mathcal{B}(A)$ of permutations with restricted positions, such that the positions of its zeros are prohibited.
 Such class could be equivalently defined by a simple inequality: a permutation $\pi\in \mathcal{B}$ if and only if for its incidence matrix $P$ we have $P\leq A.$ One of the most important application of $per A$ consists of the equality $|\mathcal{B}|=per A.$ Thus $per A$ enumerates permutations with restricted positions of the class $\mathcal{B}(A).$ Let $\gamma(\pi)$ be number of independent cycles of $\pi,$ including cycles of length 1.
 Then the difference $d(\pi)=n-\gamma(\pi)$ is called \slshape decrement \upshape \enskip of $\pi$ (\cite{3}).
-Permutation $\pi$ is called even (odd) if $d(\pi)$ is even (odd).
-Note that determinant of matrix $A$ one can define by the formula
+Permutation $\pi$ is called even (odd), \enskip if $d(\pi)$ is even (odd).
+Note that the determinant of matrix $A$ could be defined by formula

 Since, evidently, we also have

 then the numbers of even and odd permutations of class $\mathcal{B}(A)$ are given by vector